Past & current metabolomics analyses with the FFCCS are listed below:

 Random images.

-- Women Firefighters, Municipal Structure Fire: Differential Metabolic Profiles by Structure Fire Exposure in Women Firefighters: A Comparison with Men Firefighters
+- Women Firefighters, Training Fire: Differential Metabolic Profiles by Structure Fire Exposure in Female Firefighters

 - Conducted differential expression analysis on 204 urine samples from women firefighters who underwent live-fire training

-- Developed and validated statistical models to compare metabolic profiles across firefighter groups
+- Developed and validated statistical models to compare metabolic profiles between male and female firefighters

 - Men Firefighters, WUI Fire: Evaluating Differential Metabolic Profiles by Wildland-Urban-Interface (WUI) Fire Exposure: A Comparison with Structure Fires